0

 Ref.
 4431, Elgin 27 jewel model “F”, solid 10k gold case

-Notes: Flexible lugs, reminiscent of a driver’s watch.
+Notes: Lugs reminiscent of a driver’s watch.
 Marketed as Elgin’s Thin-Thin model “F”.
 Solid 10k gold case (ref.
 4431), made by Queens Watch Case Co. of New York.
 Known in yellow gold (ref.
 4431.1) and white gold (ref.
 4431.2) versions.
+The dial is on the “F” model is appears to be identical to the Elgin 27 jewel “L” model (ref.
+4448.3).
 Minimally advertised by Elgin and rarely seen today.

 ✧⋄⋆⋅⋆⋄✧